 School expeditions on the Bibbulmun Track range from 2-8 days with the majority being two or three days.
 The resources on this page will assist you with your planning.
 Please use the group campsites where available (currently at Mt Cooke and in the Wellington District.)

-The first document to read through is the Notice of Intent (NOI) which must be submitted to DEC prior to any group expedition.
-This form will help you get started with your planning and also includes:
+The first page to read through is the Group Notification which must be submitted prior to any group expedition.
+This information will help you get started with your planning and also includes:

 Getting Started

-(Click to download documents or to go to relevant pages on this website)
+(Click to download documents or to go to relevant pages)

 - Frequently asked questions